+Looking for the perfect Tokyo souvenir can be a daunting task: it’s not just a matter of what to buy but also where to get it.
 Omiyage (souvenirs) can be found practically anywhere and there’s a vast range of gifts and souvenirs on sale in the city.
-With a little digging, you can find the item you want, ancient or modern, classy or crass.
+With a little digging, you can find the item you want, old or modern, classy or kitschy.

 Probably the best-known gift shop in Tokyo, this is a useful one-stop outlet for almost everything: dolls, china, kimonos, yukata, woodblock prints, furniture, antiques and books on Japan.
 Ideal for stocking up on presents and souvenirs in one easy trip, but it can be a little kitschy.
 Prices are generally moderate, and staff speak good English.

 From stationery to toilet-seat covers, Tokyu Hands has everything you actually need and everything you never knew you needed.
 The Shibuya outpost is the largest household and novelty goods store in Tokyo.
 Packed to the rafters with knick knacks and items from hardware to board games, the store's split-level floors gives it tons of space yet also means it can be difficult to find your way around.
 Particularly interesting is the party supplies section, which gives a unique glimpse into the Japanese sense of humour.
 The character goods, stationery, kitchen, and health and beauty floors are particularly enticing for those looking to zero in on potential souvenirs.